crodrigoquero/C4Imaging/README.md

 ![Deployment Diagram for 1st Sample Configuration](../main/images/State1_output.png?raw=true "State 1 output for 1st Sample Configuration (multi-state version)")

 As you can see the output is so simple: just categorises images by aspect ratio.
+Things are going to get more promising in we combine some of these states together.
+Lets keep going.

 __Deployment Diagram for 1st Sample Configuration (multi-state version)__